NativeScript/firebase/packages/firebase-admob/README.md

 See step 3. of [Configure your app](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk) for more information about configuring AndroidManifest.xml and setting up the App ID.

 ## Use @nativescript/firebase-admob
+To use the `@nativescript/firebase-admob` plugin, follow the steps below:

 ### 1. Initialize the Mobile Ads SDK

 Before loading ads, initialize the Mobile Ads SDK by calling the static [init](#init) method on the Admob class.
-This needs to be done only once, ideally right before the app boots, in the `main.ts` file.
+Call this method once, ideally right before the app boots, in the `main.ts` file.

 ```ts
 import { Admob } from '@nativescript/firebase-admob'